 If you're really cramped for space, the Dell P2217H is a good smaller alternative to the P2417H.
 There is almost no significant difference between the two other than the size, which is great.
 Like the P2417H, the P2217H is a good gaming monitor, with a great response time and excellent low input lag.
 Some gamers may be disappointed by the 1080p resolution and 60 Hz refresh rate, but for casual gaming, it should please most people.
 It doesn't compromise on connectivity either; it has the same connections as the larger model.

-Unfortunately, the LG 24MP59G isn't the most versatile monitor.
-It has a fixed stand that can't be adjusted beyond the tilt, and it doesn't look good in a dark room.
-Overall, it is a decent monitor that should please budget shoppers.
+Unfortunately, the 27f has a fixed stand, with bad ergonomics, and it can't be VESA mounted.
+It also doesn't look as good in a dark room.
+Overall, it is a decent entry-level gaming monitor that should please budget gamers.

 Our recommendations are based on what we think are the best gaming monitors under $200.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.